 To request an amendment, your request must be made in writing and submitted to Syracuse University Barnes Center at The Arch 150 Sims Drive, Syracuse, N.Y.
 13244.
-In addition, your request should include the reasons(s) why you believe Health Services should amend your information.
+In addition, your request should include the reasons(s) why you believe Health Care should amend your information.

-If Health Services denies your request for an amendment we will provide you with a written notice of the denial that explains the reasons for doing so.
+If Health Care denies your request for an amendment we will provide you with a written notice of the denial that explains the reasons for doing so.
 You will have the right to submit a written statement disagreeing with the denial.
-You will also be informed of how to file a complaint with Health Services or with the Secretary of the DHHS.
+You will also be informed of how to file a complaint with Health Care or with the Secretary of the DHHS.
 These procedures will be explained in greater detail in any written denial notice.

 - Right to an Accounting of Disclosures.
 You have the right to request an "accounting of disclosures."
-An "accounting of disclosures" is a list of disclosures Health Services has made regarding your treataccounting of disclosures will include all disclosures except the following:
+An "accounting of disclosures" is a list of disclosures Health Care has made regarding your treataccounting of disclosures will include all disclosures except the following:

 - Disclosures to carry out treatment, payment, and health care operations;